apple/darwin-xnu/doc/atomics.md

 - compiler coalescing / reordering is desired (refcounting implementations may desire this for example).

-- defaulting to relaxed atomics for non SMP platforms doesn't make sense (such as device access which may require memory fences even on UP systems).

 Qualifying atomic variables with `_Atomic` or even